-The Named Senior Officer will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to the LADO within one working day.
-Following consultation with the LADO, the Named Senior Officer will advise on all further action to be taken.
-Please note that the Headmaster or Board of Directors Representative should not seek to interview the children or members of staff involved until advice has been sought.
-Doing so may compromise any police interviews that may be necessary.
+The Headmaster/Board Representative will liaise with the Local Authority Designated Officer (LADO) ensuring that all allegations are reported to the LADO within one working day.
+The LADO, will advise on all further action to be taken.
+Before contacting the LADO, the School should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.